Falls Prevention Program

 Working Together, Staying Active, Promoting Independence, PREVENTING FALLS

-Preventing Falls in adults 65 and older
+Preventing Falls in adults 60 and older

 Why should I be concerned with Falls?
-Falls are an epidemic among our older adults population and are the number one cause of injuries leading to ER visits, hospital stays and deaths in Ohioans age 65+.
+Falls are an epidemic among our 60+ population and are the number one cause of injuries leading to ER visits, hospital stays and deaths in Ohioans age 65+.
 An older Ohioan is injured in a fall every two minutes on average, resulting in an emergency department visit every eight minutes, two hospitalizations per hour, and three deaths each day.
 Despite these statistics, older adults can take action now.
-Falls are NOT a normal part of the aging process and most falls are preventable.
+Falls are NOT a natural part of the aging process and most falls are preventable.
 So, EMPOWER yourself with knowledge, ENGAGE yourself in life, and get EXCITED about where healthy living can lead you!

 Check to see if you are at risk for falling by completing the online Falls Free CheckUp from the National Council on Aging, then contact Kerry if you have questions that have developed because of the Falls Free CheckUp.
 (Chequeo Contra Caídas)